navcoin/navcoin/doc/bech32-mod-gen-poly.md

 # bech32_mod generator polynomial generation

 ## Summary
-We made modification to the original bech32 implementation to make it work only with input strings whose length is 96 bytes before encoding with 2-character HRP allowng detection of up to 5 errors in a 165-character string.
+We made modification to bech32 implementation of Bitcoin so that it works with 165-character bech32 string only allowing to detect up to 5 errors.

-To accomiplish that, we followed the method used by Bitcoin Cash and Monero.
-That is, to replace the 6-degree generator polynomial originally used in bech32 by an 8-degree one.
+To accomiplish that, we replace the 6-degree generator polynomial originally used by bech32 by an 8-degree one following [Bitcoin Cash's cashaddr implementation](https://github.com/bitcoin-cash-node/bitcoin-cash-node/blob/master/src/cashaddr.cpp) and [Jamtis](https://gist.github.com/tevador/50160d160d24cfc6c52ae02eb3d17024) of Monero.

-In particular, we followed the Monero's Jamis polynomial search procedure which is explained in detail in [this document](https://gist.github.com/tevador/5b3fbbd0877a3412ede07263c6b2663d).

-However since our requirements differ from those of Jamis, we used different approach to select the best performing polynomial.
+In order to find an 8-degree polynomial for our need, we basically followed the Jamtis polynomial search procedure which is explained in detail in [this document](https://gist.github.com/tevador/5b3fbbd0877a3412ede07263c6b2663d) with a little modificaiton since our requirements differ from those of Jamtis.

 Here are the requirements we had:

-1. The generator polynomial should be capable of detecting up to 5 errors in 165-character bech32 string.
+1. The generator polynomial should be capable of always detecting up to 5 errors in 165-character bech32 string.
-   - We wanted a 96-byte double public key to be encoded to bech32 format.
-Converting 8-bit based vector to 5-bit vector, the vector length for the double public key becomes 96 * 8 / 5 = 153.6 which is 154 bytes.
-In addition to that, 8-byte checksum, 2-byte HRP and 1-byte separator are needed.
-Adding those togethger, the resulting bech32 string becomes 165-character long.
+   - We encode 96-byte double public keys into bech32 format.
+Converting 96-byte vector utilizing all bits of each byte into those that only uses 5 bits of each byte, we get 154-byte vector (96 * 8 / 5 = 153.6).
+In addition, 8-byte checksum, 2-byte HRP and 1-byte separator are needed.
+Adding those together, the resulting bech32 string becomes 165-character long.
-2. The generator polynomial should have the lowest false-positive error rate for 7 and 8 error cases up to 50 characters.
+2. The generator polynomial should have the lowest false-positive error rate for 7 and 8 error cases when the input string is 50-character long.

-To find a polynomial best satisfying the requirements, we generated 10-million randomly generated degree-8 generator polynomials, and computed their false positive error rates for the cases of various numbers of errors in the same way Jamis did.
+To find a polynomial satisfying the requirements, we first generated 10-million randomly generated degree-8 generator polynomials, and computed false positive error rates of each polynomial generated.

-As a result, we found two generator polynomials satisfying the first requirement:
+Then we got two generator polynomials satisfying the first requirement:

 ```
 U1PIRGA7
 AJ4RJKVB
 ```

-After inspecting the details, we concluded that `U1PIRGA7` performed slightly better in terms of the second requirement and chose `U1PIRGA7`.
+For both of the polynomials, we computed false positive errors rates of 7 and 8 error cases, and we concluded that `U1PIRGA7` performed slightly better in terms of the second requirement and chose it as the generator polynomial.

-## Actual steps taken
+## Concrete procedure

-### 1. Generating random 10-million degree-8 polynomials
+### 1. Generation of random 10-million degree-8 polynomials
-We used [gen_crc.py](https://gist.github.com/tevador/5b3fbbd0877a3412ede07263c6b2663d#:~:text=2.1-,gen_crc.py,-The%20gen_crc.py) used by Jamis search shown below:
+We used [gen_crc.py](https://gist.github.com/tevador/5b3fbbd0877a3412ede07263c6b2663d#:~:text=2.1-,gen_crc.py,-The%20gen_crc.py) used in Jamtis search that is shown below:

 ```python
 import random